Managing home improvement projects – lessons learned

 - If you can, visit some of their previous work and see it for yourself – even just from the outside.

 - Apart from those that are required for safety reasons (e.g. Gas), be wary of many supplier ‘accreditation’ schemes.
 Many signify little more than a supplier paying an annual fee to an ‘accreditation’ body to be able to display their badge.
 Few have stringent standards for membership or sanctions against members who become involved in disputes with past customers.

 - Most important of all never pay any money in advance.

-- It is perfectly reasonable for your builder to ask for some stage payments especially on larger projects, however, never make payments to anyone other than for work completed, to your satisfaction and to any required standard (e.g. required regulations).
+- It is perfectly reasonable for your builder to ask for some stage payments, especially on larger projects, however, never make payments to anyone other than for work completed, to your satisfaction and to any required standards (e.g. building regulations etc.).

 - Stage payments must never be based on time (i.e. 6 weeks after start of works) but must always be based on completion of real work (e.g. foundations approved by building inspector, structural works completed and inspected, building water-tight, services installed and tested, fixtures and fittings installed and tested, rooms ready for decorating).

 - Never pay more than 70% of the total price in stage payments leaving at least 30% for the final payment.
 It has to be an amount a builder is very unlikely to simply walk away from.
 Never make the final payment until all issues are fully resolved.